wixplosives/stylable.io/docs/references/imports.md

 @st-import [label, icon, --bgColor] from './button.st.css';
 ```

-### Import named exports from a local JS module
+### JS named exports

 The values `gridMixin` and `tooltipMixin` are imported from the local JavaScript module `my-mixins.js`.
 These named exports are now imported into this scoped stylesheet.

 :::tip

-When importing named values, they are generally used as class or tag selectors and, therefore, you should camelCase to name them.
+When importing named values, they are generally used as class or element type selectors and, therefore, you should camelCase to name them.

 :::